thormagnusson/scoring/PartI/chapter_1.md

-    m = m.add(12); // you might want to add the octave (12) into your array m = m+60 // here we simply add 60 to all the values in the array m = m.midicps // and here we turn the MIDI notes into their frequency values m = m.cpsmidi // but let’s turn them back to MIDI values for now
+    m = m.add(12); // you might want to add the octave (12) into your array m = m+60 // here we simply add 60 to all the values in the array m = m.midicps // and here we turn the MIDI notes into their frequency values m = m.cpsmidi // but let's turn them back to MIDI values for now

 We could now play with the ‘m’ array a little.
 In an algorithmic composition, for example, you might want to pick a random note from the minor scale

-    n = m.choose; // choose a random MIDI note and store it in the variable ’n’ x = m.scramble; // we could create a melody by scrambling the array x = m.scramble[0..3] // scramble the list and select the first 4 notes p = m.mirror // mirror the array (like an ascending and descending scale)
+    n = m.choose; // choose a random MIDI note and store it in the variable 'n' x = m.scramble; // we could create a melody by scrambling the array x = m.scramble[0..3] // scramble the list and select the first 4 notes p = m.mirror // mirror the array (like an ascending and descending scale)

 You will note that in ‘x = m.scramble’ above, the ‘x’ variable contains an array with a scrambled version of the ‘m’ array.
 The ‘m’ array is still intact: you haven’t scrambled that one, you’ve simply said “put a scrambled version of ‘m’ into variable ‘x’.”
 So the original ‘m’ is still there.
 If you really wanted to scramble ‘m’ you would have to do:

-    m = m.scramble; // a scrambled version of the ‘m’ array is put back into the ‘m’ variable
+    m = m.scramble; // a scrambled version of the 'm' array is put back into the 'm' variable
-    // But now it’s all scrambled up.
-Let’s sort it into ascending numbers again: m = m.sort
+    // But now it's all scrambled up.
+Let's sort it into ascending numbers again: m = m.sort

 Arrays can contain anything, and in SuperCollider, they can contain values of mixed types, such as integers, strings, floats, and so on.

-    a = [1, “two”, 3.33, Scale.minor] // we mix types into the array.
+    a = [1, "two", 3.33, Scale.minor] // we mix types into the array.
     // This can be dangerous as the following a[0]*10 // will work
-    a[1]*10 // but this won’t, as you cant multiply the word “two” with 10
+    a[1]*10 // but this won't, as you cant multiply the word "two" with 10

 Arrays can contain other arrays, containing other arrays of any dimensions.